genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 5) select all protein atoms,
 6) measure the COM of the protein, and
 7) move COM to the origin.
-Finally, write the coordinates of the selected atoms (i.e., protein) to "`proa.pdb`".
+Finally, write the coordinates of the selected atoms (i.e., protein) to `proa.pdb`.
 The reason for changing the atom and residue names is that some of the atom and residue names are defined differently in the CHARMM force field than in the general PDB rules, and these names need to be changed to follow the CHARMM rules.
 The definitions of the names in CHARMM are found in the topology file.